dsccommunity/ActiveDirectoryDsc/README.md

 * Update appveyor.yml to use the default template.
 * Added default template files .gitattributes, and .gitignore, and .vscode folder.
+* Added xADForestProperties: New resource to manage User and Principal Name Suffixes for a Forest.

 ### 2.21.0.0